Where to Find the Best Pizza in Boston Right Now

 1 Bow Market Way, Somerville, 617-284-9600, eathotbox.com.

 If Neapolitan pizza has your heart, be warmed by the imported, wood-fired oven—made from the stone and sand of Mt.
 Vesuvius—at this Fort Point hangout.
 When he opened Pastoral in 2014, chef-owner Todd Winer was only the second person in Massachusetts to be certified as an official pizzaiolo by the American branch of the Associazione Verace Pizza Napoletana, a trade organization that controls the designation of Neapolitan pizzas based on specific ingredients and cooking style.
 It definitely takes a certain skillfulness to properly pull off these soft and thin crusts, made for folding—and Winer has it in spades.
-But don’t sleep on his also-excellent Roman-style slices, which are thick, airy, and focaccia-like.
+Don’t sleep on his also-excellent Roman-style slices, which are thick, airy, and focaccia-like.
 And Winer is also in charge of the New York-style pies at Venice Pizza in Dorchester, a decades-spanning, briefly shuttered neighborhood landmark that he just reopened with his brother, Joshua.

 345 Congress St., Boston, 617-345-0005, pastoralfortpoint.com.